Curbside Bagged Leaf Collection Service

 Leaf collection service for each neighborhood will occur four times during the fall season.
 The four leaf pick-up days are tied directly to your individual waste collection schedule.
-Use this interactive MAP to type in your address and view your specific waste, recycling, and leaf collection schedules.
+Use the interactive map to type in your address and view your specific waste, recycling, and leaf collection schedules.

 City crews collect the bagged leaves for disposal at City-owned composting sites, not the landfill.
 This is why leaves must be placed in biodegradable bags only.

-Yes.
-From October 28-December 13, residents can drop off leaves at the three composting locations below between the extended hours of 8:00 a.m.-6:00 p.m.
-Monday-Friday; 12 p.m.-5:00 p.m. on Saturdays; and 1:00 p.m.-5:00 p.m. on Sundays.
+Yes!
+From the last week of October 28 through the second week of December (excluding holidays), residents can drop off leaves at the three composting locations during extended fall hours.
 Leaves can be dropped at these sites without a paper bag, but they must be emptied from plastic bags.
 No grass, sticks, or other debris should be included.
+The composting locations include: